 media paint program) and Photoshop.
 The pen technology used in many tablets

 was developed by Wacom, the big name in digitizer tablets, and N-Trig entered the market in 2008 with their dual digitizers that feature both a capacitive touch screen and active digitizer.
-As of this writing, Adobe Photoshop supports pressure sensitivity with Wacom digitizers but not N-Trig.
+As of this writing, Adobe Photoshop supports pressure sensitivity with Wacom digitizers but N-Trig digitizers get support only on Sony Vaio products.
+In 2014, Adobe will make the move to supporting pen pressure in their CS suite.

-Wacom digitizers typically have 256 levels of pressure sensitivity (vs. 1024 on higher end Wacom tablets that sit on your desk and plug in via USB) and the pen has a single button and an eraser.
-All current Tablet PCs with active digitizers use EMR pens that are battery-less (the display provides the power rather than the pen).
+Wacom digitizers typically have 1,024 levels of pressure sensitivity (vs. 2,048 on higher end Wacom tablets that sit on your desk and plug in via USB) and the pen has a single button and an eraser.
+Wacom Tablet PCs have active digitizers use EMR pens that are battery-less (the display provides the power rather than the pen).

 Since superb handwriting recognition and digital ink technology are built into the Windows operating system, don't expect much